Russian River Watershed Cleanup – What you’re doing!

 These routes are for all ages and abilities.
 You will walk along pathways, trials, and beaches along well known stretches of the River and find trash in the open areas where it blows into the brush and into campfire rings or along trails.

-Using or your gloved hands grabbers (avoid excessive bending and stooping) remove and place in the trash bags anything that doesn’t belong there and should go to the dump like discarded articles of clothing, plastic items, cigarette butts, food wrappers, utensils, fishing line, coolers, etc. Use a second bag to collect bottles, cans, clean paper items or anything that can be recycled so it can be re-used!
+Using your gloved hands or grabbers, (avoid excessive bending and stooping) remove and place in the trash bags anything that doesn’t belong there and should go to the dump like discarded articles of clothing, plastic items, cigarette butts, food wrappers, utensils, fishing line, coolers, etc. Use a second bag to collect bottles, cans, clean paper items or anything that can be recycled so it can be re-used!

 If you find tires or pieces of tires, electronic items, spray cans, paint or anything possibly hazardous, place it in a separate bag and stack aside from trash and recycling so it can be handled properly.